0xpessimist/portfolio/README.md

 ### About Me

 Hi, I'm Eren, otherwise known as "pessimist".
-I am a 21 y/o Blockchain Security Researcher, ex-Game Designer at [Voodoo](http://voodoo.io/), occasionally contributing [Pioneer Labs](https://www.pioneerlabs.dev/).
+I am a 21 y/o Blockchain Security Researcher at [Hashlock](https://hashlock.com/), ex-Game Designer at [Voodoo](http://voodoo.io/), occasionally contributing [Pioneer Labs](https://www.pioneerlabs.dev/).

-Currently focused on bug bounty hunting; also doing security reviews at [Hashlock](https://hashlock.com/).
+I also have worked several times on a project basis with the team at [GregoAI](https://grego.ai/), operating at the bleeding edge of AI-integrated Web3 security, both before and after the company was established.

 I can provide in-depth auditing and secure development of Solidity & Cairo smart contracts and Cosmos-SDK blockchains.
 For security reviews or consulting, please reach out to me on
 * Telegram: @psm_ist
 * or send me an email: psmist [at] proton [dot] me